caramortati/C2-Beaconing-Wireshark/README.md

 - Helps identify command-and-control behavior, data exfiltration, and anomalies
 - Supports rapid triage during security incidents
   - MTTI (mean time to identify): time between the start of SOC triage and the moment an incident handler confirms that the events and alert(s) constitute an incident
+- Analyzing network traffic for indicators of attack (i.e., beaconing)

 #### When/How Wireshark is Used:
 - Validation after receving initial alerts